Long Term Care Ombudsman Program

 The Long Term Care

 family members and other concerned citizens.
 A booklet of nursing facilities in DuPage County and the surrounding area is available from Senior Citizen Services.
-The service is available to all persons over the age of 60 at no cost.

 DuPage County Senior Services "Long Term Care Ombudsman Program " recruits volunteers as resident advocates to visit DuPage County nursing facilities.
 Volunteers are assigned to a nursing facility and are required to visit that facility one time per month.
 Volunteers make a difference in the lives of those

-If interested in becoming a trained volunteer Ombudsman one can contact Senior Services, 630-407-6489.
+If interested in becoming a trained volunteer Ombudsman one can contact Senior Services, 630-407-6500.